A female first time manager asking for details about the job

 With these elements in mind, a great first-time managers training program should include detailed role plays, case studies and hands-on work with talent planning to ensure that no matter what talent environment or culture they’re operating in, they can use these fundamentals to facilitate their team performance.
 Our BOLDLY first-time managers programs typically include coaching and mentoring to ensure a clear transition of these skills back into the workplace for effectiveness over time.

 First-time managers are the backbone of an organisation's future leadership.
 Providing them with training in talent planning and having them participate in a first-time manager workshop is not just an investment in their success but also in the overall success of the organisation.
 By understanding the nuances of attracting, developing, and retaining talent, new managers can create high-performing teams, reduce turnover, and foster a culture of growth and innovation.
 As companies continue to recognise the significance of effective talent planning, offering comprehensive training to first-time managers should be a top priority on the path to building a thriving workplace.
-For more information, get in touch with us at connect@boldly.app.
+Reach out to find out more HERE and a member of our team will be in touch.